gapolinario/language-survey-birthday-2024/report.md

 Gabriel Apolinário, February 25, 2024

-For my birthday this year, I had a celebration and did an informal survey with my friends on they languages they speak.
+For my birthday this year, I had a celebration and did an informal survey with my friends on the languages they speak.
 Everyone was asked
 1. Which languages they speak
 2. And to rank them in order of skill
-And here are the results of the survey.
+There were 22 participants, hence very small statistics.
+Here are the results of the survey.

 Let's start with first languages, with Spanish and German being the most popular.